Machine Learning based Glitch Veto for inspiral binary merger signals using Linear Chirp Transform: Introduction

-Since the first detection, however, researchers have encountered signals that mimic these merger events, known as glitches \cite{r6}.
+However, since the first detection researchers have encountered signals that mimic these merger events, known as glitches \cite{r6}.
 These detectors are very sensitive and detect signals and monitor changes in length down to \(10^{-19} \; \text{m}/\sqrt{\text{Hz}}\) variations \cite{r11} which is comparable to dimensions of the size of small atoms hence our detectors have to be very precise and sensitive.
 The presence of glitches that are much higher in noise and such transient artifacts mimicking the merger signals reduce the sensitivity of detectors significantly.
-Glitches are caused by various factors, such as environmental disturbances, instrumental noise, or even cosmic rays, and can obscure or imitate genuine gravitational wave signals.
+Glitches are caused by various factors - such as environmental disturbances, instrumental noise, or even cosmic rays, and can obscure or imitate genuine gravitational wave signals.
 This presents a significant challenge for data analysis, as glitches must be accurately identified and filtered out to avoid misinterpreting noise as real astrophysical events.
 We want to eradicate every possible situation of false alarms to have the most accurate signal detection possible.
 Therefore every candidate event must go through a vetoing technique, where the glitches are ruled out and classified away from actual binary merger signals.
 We are taking into account those glitches that do bypass the matched filtering stage due to their close resemblance to the merger waveforms.

 The paper will be organized as follows: In Section 2, we will discuss briefly the existing glitch veto methods and their limitations.
 Continuing in Section 3, we will introduce the JCTFT technique briefly and explain why we choose chirp transform for our inspiral signals.
-Next, in Section 4 - we will discuss data preparation and processing, followed by an exploration of the neural network architecture used for classification in Section 5 and the application of Principal Component Analysis ( PCA ) to the spectrogram distributions in Section 6.
-Finally, we will present our conclusions in Section 7.
+In Section 4, we will discuss data preparation and processing, followed by Section 5 exploring Principal Component Analysis to check the separability without further advanced Deep Learning networks and the neural network architecture used for classification.
+Finally, we will discuss the Network model, results and conclusions in Section 6, Section 7 and Section 8 respectively.

-\section{Existing Glitch-veto methods}
+\section{Existing Glitch-Veto Methods}